Second Spanish Album

 Second Spanish Album was an LP album featuring The Sandpipers released in 1970 in the United Kingdom (A&M AMLS 969).
 Other international releases included Australia (A&M AML-33753), Germany (A&M 2320 008), Mexico (A&M AML/S 1045), New Zealand (A&M SAML-933753), and Venezuela (A&M AMC 2134).
-It was re-released in 1973 in Australia (World Record Club S-5395, different cover).
+It was re-released in 1973 in Australia (World Record Club S-5395, different cover, titled Spanish Album).
 The album was not released in the U.S. or Canada.

 Except for "Born Free", the tracks were all songs that had previously been released on the earlier Sandpipers albums Softly and The Wonder of You.
 However, some of the tracks are shortened and others extended.
 Most of the Spanish vocals were redone for this album.